 As per usual, we’d advise upgrading the 256GB SSD and 8GB of RAM you get which comes with the laptop as standard.
 Besides this though, the HP Pavillion is a cheap but solid option for a budget gaming laptop.

-This has been our guide to the best gaming laptops in 2020 and 2021 for those on a $700 budget.
+This has been our guide to the best gaming laptops in 2021 for those on a $700 budget.
 We hope that this has helped you decide which gaming laptop is right for you.
 If you are somewhat more flexible on your budget, take a gander at our other laptop guides for different budgetary constraints which are listed in the recommended articles alongside this page.

 If there are any specific laptops you want to see reviewed that we have not yet covered, do let us know in a comment below.